Skip to main content

 How we conduct EME measurements at mobile base stations in Australia.

-Categories of 5G EME measurement activity
+Categories of EME measurement activity

 1. Environmental EME measurements

-This category seeks to establish whether the measured EME power density at a base station is within the limits set by the ARPANSA standard.
+This category seeks to establish whether the measured EME power density at a base station is within the limits set by the ARPANSA safety standard.

-1. Comparisons to carriers’ predicted EME
+2. Comparisons to carriers’ predicted EME

-For each base station facility, carriers publish a calculated prediction of the maximum level of EME and a distance from the base station where that maximum occurs.
+For each base station facility, carriers publish a calculated prediction of the maximum level of EME at a distance from the base station where that maximum occurs.
 This category seeks to determine the integrity of the carriers’ EME predictions, by comparing them with field-based measurements taken at, or as close as practically possible to, the predicted distance from the base station provided by the carriers.

-1. Investigating 5G beamforming technology
+3. Investigating 5G beamforming technology

 Limitations

 In February 2021, ARPANSA released a new standard, the Standard for Limiting Exposure to Radiofrequency Fields – 100 KHz to 300 GHz (the ARPANSA RPS S-1 standard).
-This new standard updates the Radiation Protection Standard for Maximum Exposure Levels to Radiofrequency Fields - 3 kHz to 300 GHz (2002) (the ARPANSA RPS3 standard).
+This new standard updates the Radiation Protection Standard for Maximum Exposure Levels to Radiofrequency Fields - 3 kHz to 300 GHz (2002) (the ARPANSA RPS 3 standard).

 The ACMA updated its legislative instruments in November 2021 to reflect the new standard, specifically the Radiocommunications Licence Conditions (Apparatus Licence) Determination 2015 which, among other things, sets out the licence conditions for mobile network operator licensees.